okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/main/angular/reqautheverything.md

 The Okta Angular SDK has a guard to check for the authenticated state that you can add to protected routes.
-It is common in Angular to use feature modules and protect the route to the feature so that all child routes are also guarded.
+It's common in Angular to use feature modules and protect the route to the feature so that all child routes are also guarded.

 In `app-routing.module.ts`, add the `OktaAuthGuard` to protect the route accessing a feature module using the `canActivate` property.